ResetXPDR/MSFS2020_AutoFPS/README.md

 - Automatic TLOD adjustment when in the air to either achieve and maintain a target FPS or to an altitude schedule, the latter as an expert option,
 - Improved target FPS tracking for all modes by having much smaller TLOD changes the closer you are to your target FPS, giving more consistent FPS for a better flight experience.
 - A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type and is fully customisable in Expert mode.
-- Auto raising and lowering of the minimum TLOD option, depending on low altitude performance being either very favourable or poor respectively,
+- Auto raising and lowering of the minimum or base TLOD option, depending on low altitude performance being either very favourable or poor respectively,
 - Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
 - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,
 - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band (AGL),